ifokthenok/jnimock/README.md

 #### Notice

- - a. jnimock depends on gmock, so make sure you have gmock installed first.
+ - a. jnimock depends on gmock, so make sure you have gmock installed.
- - b. jnimock depends on jni.h, so make sure you has Android NDK or Android cross-compile toolchain.
+ - b. jnimock depends on jni.h, so make sure you has Android NDK or Android cross-compile toolchain installed.

 ### Use the lib (jnimock.a and jnimock_main.a)

-First copy \<jnimock-src-dir\>/include/jnimock/jnimock.h to your project's including dir.
+First copy the following header file to your project's 'include' dir
+	\<jnimock-src-dir\>/include/jnimock/jnimock.h

 Then, you can alternately use jnimock.a or jnimock_main.a for your convenience.

- - jnimock.a is a static library which contains jnimock implementation
+ - jnimock.a is a static library which contains jnimock implementation.
- - jnimock_main.a is a static library which jnimock and gmock main() function implementation
+ - jnimock_main.a is a static library which contains jnimock and gmock main() function implementation.

-Refer the below detais for building jnimock.a and jnimock_main.a.
+Refer the Building details for jnimock.a and jnimock_main.a.
-If you want to build a shared lib, you can modify
+If you want to build a shared lib, you can tweak the following makefile
 	\<jnimock-src-dir\>/make/Makefile

 Building